Noise-robust proofs of quantum network nonlocality: Background

 \subsection{PTC distributions and rigidity}

-A key class of distributions for our work are termed parity token counting (PTC).
+A key class of distributions for our work is termed parity token counting (PTC).
 These are local distributions on the triangle network, obtained via the following model.
 Each source possesses a single token that it sends to either one of its connected parties with some given probability.
 For instance, the source $\alpha$ sends its token to Bob with probability $p_\alpha$ and to Charlie with probability $1-p_\alpha$.
 Then each party outputs the parity of the total number of received tokens.
-Therefore if we define the binary random variable $t_{\alpha} \in \{0,1\}$ as the number of tokens $\alpha$ sends to Bob, $t_{\beta} \in \{0,1\}$ as the number of tokens $\beta$ sends to Charlie, and $t_{\gamma} \in \{0,1\}$ as the number of tokens $\gamma$ sends to Alice, then for example Alice is receiving $t_{\gamma}$ from the source $\gamma$ and $t_{\beta} \oplus 1$ from the source $\beta$ and its response function woud be $a(\beta, \gamma) = t_{\gamma} \oplus t_{\beta} \oplus 1$, where $\oplus$ denotes the sum modulo two.
+Therefore, consider that we define the binary random variable $t_{\alpha} \in \{0,1\}$ as the number of tokens $\alpha$ sends to Bob, $t_{\beta} \in \{0,1\}$ as the number of tokens $\beta$ sends to Charlie, and $t_{\gamma} \in \{0,1\}$ as the number of tokens $\gamma$ sends to Alice.
+Then for example, Alice receives $t_{\gamma}$ from the source $\gamma$ and $t_{\beta} \oplus 1$ from the source $\beta$ and her response function would be $a(\beta, \gamma) = t_{\gamma} \oplus t_{\beta} \oplus 1$, where $\oplus$ denotes the sum modulo two.

 The distribution $P(a,b,c)$ resulting from the above PTC model has binary outputs ($d=2$).
 By construction, any such distribution satisfies \be a \oplus b \oplus c =1, \ee which we refer to as the PTC condition.